The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Related Works

-\textbf{Task Parallelisation}.
-Prior works on multitasking and coordination shows that human activity often interleaves goals and that latent “threads” can be unwoven from a single stream, revealing headroom for concurrency~\cite{price2022unweavenet, shen2025understanding}.
+\paragraph{Task Parallelisation.} Prior works on multitasking and coordination shows that human activity often interleaves goals and that latent “threads” can be unwoven from a single stream, revealing headroom for concurrency~\cite{price2022unweavenet, shen2025understanding}.
 Multi-person egocentric and mixed-view collections further indicate that collaborative behaviours are learnable in principle~\cite{jia2020lemma,jia2022egotaskqa,xu2025perceiving,ringe2025join}.
 However, prior works focus only on describing or segmenting concurrent intentions. \cite{jia2020lemma} is the closest work to our paper, as the Lemma dataset records one person performing the task, then records two people collaborating to complete the same task without verbal communication.
 While the intuition matches others, the videos are short-term (only 2 mins).
-Additionally, none of the works above predicts a parallel execution from a single demonstration.
+Additionally, no prior work aims to predict a parallel execution from a single demonstration.
 At the abstract level, our problem is analogous to task scheduling in parallel computing~\cite{dutot2004scheduling,stern2019multi}: given a set of dependent tasks and limited processors, the goal is to minimise the \textit{makespan}.
 Since optimal scheduling is challenging, practical solutions rely on heuristics~(\textit{e.g.} list scheduling such as HEFT) that deliver approximations efficiently~\cite{topcuoglu2002performance}.
 We include a HEFT-style baseline in our results.

+\paragraph{Procedural Learning.} Procedure learning refers to the task of identifying the key-steps and determining their logical order, given several videos all performing the same task~\cite{ashutosh2023video, grauman2024ego, mao2023action}.
+Most works~\cite{sarfraz2021temporally, kumar2022unsupervised, bansal2022my, chowdhury2024opel, bansal2024united, peirone2025hiero,dvornik2023stepformer} assume a fixed vocabulary of actions or simplified activity structures, treating segmentation as a clustering (temporal grouping) problem.
+These assumptions contrast directly with the N-Body formulation, which operates on one unscripted video, with no prior knowledge of the task.

+Some procedural learning works operate zero-shot, such as HiERO~\cite{peirone2025hiero} which achieves state-of-the-art performance in procedural step localisation benchmarks.
+We adapt HiERO to our setting and compare against its performance.